Pain and Suffering Damages In Personal Injury Cases

 Usually, the at-fault person’s insurance company will have to pay you for pain and suffering and other damages.

 However, you will have to file a personal injury claim with your own insurance company and possibly sue them if your case involves uninsured motorist or underinsured motorist coverage.
-It is essential to consult with an experienced attorney to determine the specific legal options available in your case.
+It is essential to consult with an experienced attorney to determine the specific legal options available in an uninsured motorist case.

 No. According to the Internal Revenue Service (IRS), compensation received for physical injury, illness, and pain and suffering is typically not considered taxable income, and except for punitive damages, all settlements and jury awards are not viewed as income.